Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_coin.rst

 The tutorial uses a pair of Sentinel-1 TOPSAR IW data around Rome of June 2016.

-The processing service code is available in the GitHub repository `geohazards-tep/dcs-rss-snap-s1-coin <https://github.com/geohazards-tep/dcs-rss-snap-s1-coin>`_.
+The processing service code is available in the GitHub repository (https://github.com/geohazards-tep/dcs-rss-snap-s1-coin).

 Select the processing
 ---------------------

 * Login to the platform (see :doc:`user <../community-guide/user>` section)

-* Select the processing service **SNAP Sentinel-1 COherence and INtensity (COIN)**:
+* Select the processing service **COIN – Coherence and Intensity change for Sentinel-1**:

 .. figure:: assets/tuto_rss_snap_s1_coin_1.png
 	:figclass: align-center
         :width: 750px
         :align: center

-The "SNAP Sentinel-1 COherence and INtensity (COIN)" panel is displayed with parameters values to be filled-in.
+The "COIN – Coherence and Intensity change for Sentinel-1" panel is displayed with parameters values to be filled-in.

 Select the files to process
 ---------------------------